2019 Land Rover Range Rover Velar SVR spy shots and video

 All SVR development is handled by Jaguar Land Rover’s personalization department known as Special Vehicle Operations.
 The team will no doubt be relying on lessons learned from the Range Rover Sport SVR program in tuning this high-performance Velar.

-The regular Velar is on sale later in 2017.
-The most potent version at launch will offer 380 hp from a 3.0-liter supercharged V-6.
-We’re expecting this SVR version to arrive in late 2018, meaning we’ll likely see it initially list as a 2019 model.
+The most potent version of the standard Velar offers 380 hp from a 3.0-liter supercharged V-6.
+We’re expecting this SVR version to arrive in late 2018 or early next year, meaning it will likely arrive as a 2019 model.

 Potential rivals include the BMW X6 M, Mercedes-AMG GLE63 Coupe and Porsche Cayenne Turbo.